MohammadMaftoun/Imbalanced-learning-techniques/README.md

 # Imbalanced-learning-techniques

 Imbalanced learning handles the challenge posed by classification issues where one class substantially outnumbers the other, resulting in imbalanced datasets.
-This scenario is general in domains like fraud detection, medical diagnosis, and anomaly detection.
+This scenario is general in fraud detection, medical diagnosis, and anomaly detection.

 ![IMB](https://amlgolabs.com/wp-content/uploads/2023/08/Copy-of-Power-BI-Card-Visual-With-Conditional-Formatting.jpg)